-1.1 “Business Day” means any day other than those that are bank holidays in Japan.
+1.10 “Business Day” (eigyobi) means any day other than those that are bank holidays under the Laws and Ordinances of Japan.

-1.7 “Commitment Amount” means the amount set forth at the end of this Agreement with respect to each Lender, which is subject to change in accordance with Clause 29 in the case of partial assignment of the rights and obligations hereunder pursuant to Clause 29.
+1.11 “Commitment Amount” (kashitsuke-kyokudogaku) means the amount provided for in Appendix 1 of this Agreement with respect to each Lender (or, in the case of change in accordance with the provisions of Clause 29.2, the amount after such change).

-1.40 “Facility Fee” means the fees that the Borrower shall pay to the Lenders pursuant to Clause 15.
+1.12 “Commitment Fee” (commitment fee) means the fees that the Borrower shall pay to the Lenders in accordance with the provisions of Clause 15.

-1.41 “Facility Fee Calculation Period” means the period commencing on [mm/dd/yy] (inclusive) and ending on the Expiration Date (inclusive).
+1.13 “Commitment Fee Calculation Period” (commitment fee keisan-kikan) means the period commencing on the commencement date (inclusive) of the Commitment Fee Calculation Period as set out in Appendix 2 of this Agreement and ending on the termination date (inclusive) of the relevant Commitment Fee Calculation Period.
+Provided, however, that if the Lending Obligations of any or all of the Lenders terminate before the expiration of the Commitment Term Expiration Date, the Commitment Fee Calculation Period of such Lender will terminate on the day (inclusive) the Lending Obligations of such Lender terminate, and there will be no subsequent Commitment Fee Calculation Period.

-1.42 “Facility Fee Rate” means [ ]% per annum.
+1.14 “Commitment Fee Rate” (commitment fee ryoritsu) means [ ]% per annum.

-1.24 “Commitment Ratio” means the percentage of the Commitment Amount of each Lender to the Total Commitment Amount.
+1.15 “Commitment Ratio” (sanka-wariai) means the percentage of the Commitment Amount of each Lender to the Total Commitment Amount.

-1.17 “Term” means the period commencing on the Effective Date (inclusive) and ending on the day (inclusive) that this Agreement terminates in relation to All Lenders due to the occurrence of any of the events set forth in Clause 32.
+1.16 “Commitment Term” (commitment kikan) means the period commencing on the execution date (inclusive) of this Agreement and ending on the day (inclusive) that All Lenders’ Lending Obligations terminate.

-1.18 “Expiration Date” means [mm/dd/yy] (the preceding Business Day if this day is not a Business Day).
+1.17 “Commitment Term Expiration Date” (commitment kikan-manryobi) means [mm/dd/yy] (the preceding Business Day if this day is not a Business Day).

-1.34 “Costs Increased Lender” means a Lender that has incurred Increased Costs.
+1.18 “Costs Increased Lender” (zokahiyo-hassei-kashitsukenin) means a Lender that has incurred Increased Costs.

-1.26 “Desired Drawdown Date” means the Business Day (excluding the Expiration Date) during the Term that the Borrower designates in the Drawdown Application as the date on which the Borrower desires to drawdown a Loan.
+1.19 “Desired Drawdown Date” (jikko-kibobi) means the Business Day [[* If a Maturity Date is not permitted to be set after the Commitment Term Expiration Date.] (excluding the Commitment Term Expiration Date)] during the Commitment Term that the Borrower designates in the Drawdown Request as the date on which the Borrower desires to drawdown a Loan.

-1.25 “Drawdown Date” means the date of the drawdown of a Loan.
+1.20 “Drawdown Date” (jikkobi) means the date of the drawdown of a Loan.

-1.12 “Drawdown Application” means an application in the form designated by the Agent that the Borrower shall submit to the Agent in accordance with Clause 5.1 when the Borrower desires to make a drawdown pursuant to this Agreement.
+1.21 “Drawdown Request” (kariire-moshikomisho) means a request in the form of Attachment 1 of this Agreement that the Borrower shall submit to the Agent in accordance with Clause 5.1 when the Borrower desires to make a drawdown pursuant to this Agreement.

-1.43 “Due Date” means, with respect to the principal and interest in relation to the Loans, the Due Date set forth in Clause 5.3; with respect to the Facility Fee, the date set forth in Clause 15.1; and with respect to other amounts, the date set forth as the date on which payments shall be made in accordance with this Agreement.
+1.22 “Due Date” (bensaikijitsu) means, with respect to the principal and interest in relation to the Loans, the Maturity Date provided for in Clause 5.2; with respect to the Commitment Fee, the date provided for in Clause 15.1; and with respect to other amounts, the date provided for as the date on which payments shall be made in accordance with this Agreement.

-1.27 “Due Time” means, if any Due Dates are provided for herein, [ ] o’clock of such Due Date.
+1.23 “Due Time” (shiharai-kigen) means, if any Due Dates are provided for herein, [time] [AM / PM] of such Due Date.

-1.10 “Exemption Event” means (i) an outbreak of a natural disaster or war, (ii) an interruption or difficulty in the electrical, communications or various settlement systems, (iii) any event that occurs within the Tokyo Interbank Market that disables loans in yen, and (iv) any other event not attributable to the Lenders that results in the Majority Lenders (if it is difficult to clarify the intention of the Majority Lenders, the Agent) determining that it is impossible to make the Loan.
+1.24 “Exemption Event” (kashitsukefuno-jiyu) means (i) an outbreak of a natural disaster, war or terrorist attack, (ii) an interruption or difficulty in the electrical, communications or various settlement systems, (iii) any event that occurs within the Tokyo Interbank Market that disables loans in yen, and (iv) any other event not attributable to the Lenders that results in the Majority Lenders (if it is difficult to clarify the intention of the Majority Lenders, the Agent) determining that it is impossible for any or all of the Lenders to make the Loan.